 The Query Builder allows you to write your own database triggers.
-Here is a simple example of a database trigger which prevents updates on table dept.
+Here is a simple example of a database trigger that prevents updates on table dept.

 CREATE TRIGGER prevent_updates_on_dept BEFORE UPDATE ON dept FOR EACH ROW BEGIN SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'Update failed...'; END; /